vincentchachere/Active-Directory-Deployment-and-Configuration/README.md

 ### 3. ) Log into DC-1 VM and Enable Both ICMPv4 Inbound Rules (for testing connectivity)

-Now you can Remote Desktop (RDP) into DC-1 and Enable ICMPv4 so we can be ready to test the connectivity from Client-1 to DC-1 by pinging DC-1 from the Client-1 VM.
+Now you can Remote Desktop (RDP) into DC-1 and enable the two ICMPv4 inbound rules to prepare for ping testing from Client-1 to DC-1.

 <ins>Once inside DC-1</ins>: